 The numerous benefits of going barefoot

 One of the major benefits is the strengthening of the feet and lower legs, which makes the body less prone to injuries.
 It also enhances proprioception: the ability to perceive the motion and position of our bodies in space.
 In other words, the child gains a sense of awareness.
 The highly sensitive nerves in our feet are one of the most sensory- rich parts of the human body, with over 200,000 nerve endings.
 For this very reason they make us safer, we become more aware of where we’re putting our sensitive feet and what we are stepping on.
 Shoes restrict feet from the normal movement and exploration that is needed to prime the pathways for when they become mobile.
 As babies learn to walk, they are used to having limited movement and are used to having a barrier between their feet and the ground.
 Proprioceptors are not allowed to be optimally stimulated and the muscles and joints in the feet cannot accommodate to the changing terrain of the surface they are walking on.
 When a child is barefoot, the tactile pathways feel the surface, their feet respond to pressure, and the terrain creates slight imbalances that create neuromuscular strength, special orientation, balance and coordination.

 Dr. Kacie Flegal (doctor who specializes in pediatrics) wrote about optimal brain and nervous system development of babies and toddlers, stating that being barefoot benefits a child tremendously.
 As he puts it, “one of the simplest ways to motivate proprioceptive and vestibular development is to let our babies be barefoot as much as possible”.
 Additionally, keeping babies barefoot is the encouragement of presence of mind and conscious awareness.
 Babies explore as their feet feel, move and balance on the surface that they are exploring.
-The information is sent to the brain from tactile, proprioceptive and vestibular pathways quiet or inhibit other extraneous sensory input.
+The information is sent to the brain from tactile, proprioceptive and vestibular pathways quieting or inhibiting other extraneous sensory input.
 This creates focus and awareness of walking and moving through space and babies get more attuned to their surroundings.